Skip to main content

 ParameterDescription

-Connection NameName to to identify your connection
+Connection NameName to identify your connection

 ServerRedshift cluster server